-- 6. Available qualification - (1) Educational personnel certification: Type 1 License for High School Teacher (science) - (2) Curator License - (3) Appointment qualification for food sanitation supervisor and food sanitation inspector - \ For details of acquisition of those qualifications, refer to the "Students Handbook." - (4) Qualification for examination for Class A hazardous materials engineer - 7.
+- 6. Available qualification - (1) Curator License - (2) Appointment qualification for food sanitation supervisor and food sanitation inspector - \ For details of acquisition of those qualifications, refer to the "Students Handbook." - (3) Qualification for examination for Class A hazardous materials engineer - 7.
 Class subjects and their contents - \ For the class subjects, refer to the subject table in Attachment 1. - \ For the details of the class subjects, refer to the syllabus that is published for each academic year.